 You know that you are well-prepared.
 You know what your listeners are expecting from you, and you will make sure they can benefit from your presentation.
-You believe in yourself and know that nobody realises you’re actually afraid.
-The audience look at you because they find you interesting, so take their gazes as a compliment.
+You believe in yourself and know that nobody realizes you’re actually afraid.
+The audience looks at you because they find you interesting, so take their gazes as a compliment.

 In general, there’s no reason for you to do a poor presentation if you’ve considered the seven points above.

 Take a look at the article about How to Give a Speech Without Crying